ftg-iran/aip-persian/03-Asyncio Walk-Through/README.md

 cal setting.
 More information around correct shutdown handling is required.
 The goal of the example is merely to introduce the most important functions and methods in asyncio.
-More practical infor‐ mation for shutdown handling is presented in “Starting Up and Shutting Down (Gracefully!)” on page 57.
+More practical infor‐ mation for shutdown handling is presented in [“Starting Up and Shutting Down (Gracefully!)” on page 57](#starting-up-and-shutting-down-gracefully).
-TODO: internal link

 asyncio in Python exposes a great deal of the underlying machinery around the event loop—and requires you to be aware of aspects like lifecycle management.
 This is different from Node.js, for example, which also contains an event loop but keeps it